Sri Lankan economic crisis (2019–2024): Russo-Ukrainian War

-The repercussions of the 2022 Russian invasion of Ukraine are considered to have affected the already sluggish economic conditions of Sri Lanka.
-The invasion has further exacerbated the economic calamity of the country due to Russia being the second biggest market to Sri Lanka in tea exports and Sri Lanka's tourism sector is heavily reliant upon Russia and Ukraine, as most of the tourist arrivals are from the two nations.

-As a result, the Ukrainian crisis has put a halt to the economic recovery of Sri Lanka with both the tea and tourism sectors having been hit hard.
-On 13 July, Ukrainian President Volodymyr Zelensky stated that Russia is accountable for the economic crisis in Sri Lanka, accusing Russia of exacerbating a global food crisis and fueling inflation.
+The repercussions of the 2022 Russian invasion of Ukraine further battered the staggering Sri Lankan economy, as Russia was the second largest market for Sri Lanka in tea exports, and Sri Lanka's tourism sector relied heavily on Russian and Ukrainian guests.
+The war halted Sri Lanka's economic recovery, with both tea and tourism sectors hard hit.
+On 13 July, Ukrainian President Volodymyr Zelensky stated that Russia is accountable for the economic crisis in Sri Lanka, accusing Russia of creating a global food crisis and fueling inflation.

 Corruption and impunity

-A UN report in September 2022 highlighted that impunity of Sri Lankan officials for human rights violations and economic crimes in the country are reasons of its economic crisis.
-Sri Lanka ranks 102 in the Corruption Perceptions Index (CPI).
+A UN report in September 2022 highlighted that impunity of Sri Lankan officials for human rights violations and economic crimes are causes of the economic crisis.
+Sri Lanka ranks 102nd in the Corruption Perceptions Index (CPI).

 Impact

 In 2021, the Sri Lankan Government officially declared the worst economic crisis in the country in 73 years.
 In August 2021, a food emergency was declared.
 However, the government denied food shortages.
 Sri Lanka's Energy Minister Udaya Gammanpila acknowledged the crisis could lead to a financial disaster.
 In early April 2022 the Governor of the Central Bank of Sri Lanka Ajith Nivard Cabraal was replaced by Nandalal Weerasinghe.
 On 5 April, 41 members of the Parliament left the ruling coalition causing a loss of majority in the Parliament.